Sybersid/CPU-Scheduler/README.md

 Run "make scheduler" and "./scheduler [tast.list] [policy] [time_quantum (only RR)]

-More information in Cpu Scheduling Report.
+More information in CPU Scheduling Report.